powered help

 District #21 encompasses the city of Milwaukee’s downtown area, bounded by N. 4th and 10th Sts. to the west; W. St. Paul Ave., the Menomonee River and W. Clybourn St. to the south; Lake Michigan to the east; and Schlitz Park to the north.

-COMPOSITION: Nineteen members, all appointed by the Mayor and confirmed by the Common Council.
+COMPOSITION: Seventeen members, all appointed by the Mayor and confirmed by the Common Council.

-1) Three members are representatives of each of the three largest (as measured by assessed valuation) multi-tenant office buildings in the District; 2) Two members are representatives of the fourth- through ninth- largest (as measured by assessed valuation) multi-tenant office buildings in the District; 3) Three members are representatives of any multi-tenant office buildings in the District; 4) Three members are representatives of owner-occupied or single-tenant buildings in the District with assessed valuations in excess of $5,000,000 with one member of this category being a representative of the Northwestern Mutual Life Insurance Company; 5) One member is a representative of the Shops of Grand Avenue or its successors and assigns, 6) Two members must be owners or operators of street-level retail businesses located in the District (which may include restaurants), 7) Two members must be representatives of hotels located within the District, but these hotels may not be owned or controlled by the same entity or individuals, 8) One member is a representative of a tax-exempt entity making a voluntary contribution to the District of not less than $50,887 in the year 2005, which minimum contribution increases each year by the proportionate increase in the District operating budget for that year; 9) Two members are "at large" members who may not represent any particular constituency but who must be owners or occupants of real property located within the District used for commercial purposes.
+1) Three members are representatives of each of the three largest (as measured by assessed valuation) multi-tenant office buildings in the District; 2) Two members are representatives of the fourth- through ninth- largest (as measured by assessed valuation) multi-tenant office buildings in the District; 3) Three members are representatives of any multi-tenant office buildings in the District; 4) Three members are representatives of owner-occupied or single-tenant buildings in the District with assessed valuations in excess of $5,000,000 with one member of this category being a representative of the Northwestern Mutual Life Insurance Company; 5) One member must be owners or operators of street-level retail businesses located in the District (which may include restaurants), 6) Two members must be representatives of hotels located within the District, but these hotels may not be owned or controlled by the same entity or individuals, 7) One member is a representative of a tax-exempt entity making a voluntary contribution to the District of not less than $76,850 in the year 2014, which minimum contribution increases each year by the proportionate increase in the District operating budget for that year; 8) Two members are "at large" members who may not represent any particular constituency but who must be an owners or occupants of real property located within the District used for commercial purposes.
 In addition to the composition requirements set forth above, one member of the Board must also be a member of the board of directors of the Westown Association as long as the Westown Association remains in existence and one member must also be a member of the board of directors of the East Town Association, as long as the East Town Association remains in existence.
-All members serve 3-year terms, except at-large members, who serve 2-year terms.
+All members serve 3-year terms.

 A member continues to serve after the completion of his or her term until reappointed or until a successor has been appointed.